dkypuros/sphinx-rst-rtd-notes/instr_sect_4.md

 Once these changes our made to our OpenShift repo, we can build new html pages, and push them to the GitHub repo.
 (replace '1' with a comment)

-To do a quick view locally (this will differ if you have multiple systems your using to test/dev) :
+To do a quick view locally (this will differ if you have multiple systems your using to test/dev).
+You might need to refresh the page a few time, or click the main link in the top left "openshift-lab-001" (above the search docs) area.

 ```bash
 make html